SixLabors/docs/articles/imagesharp/thumbnails.md

 # Generate Thumbnails

+Thumbnail generation is one of those jobs that sounds trivial until you have to decide what "good enough" means.
+Do you keep the whole image visible?
+Do you crop to fill?
+Do you normalize orientation first?
+This page covers the two thumbnail patterns people use most often.

-Thumbnail generation is one of the most common ImageSharp workflows.
-The two usual patterns are:
+The usual patterns are:

 - fit the image within a bounding box while preserving aspect ratio, and
 - create a fixed-size thumbnail that fills the target area by cropping.